NASA-AMMOS/anms/README.md

 `./quickstart.sh`

-The quickstart script will configure, build, and start the ANMS system for the first time.
+The quickstart script will configure, pull, and start the ANMS system for the first time.
 See comments in the script for additional details, including optional ENV variables to override default behavior.

+NOTICE: By default, quick start will pull pre-built containers from the github registry (ghcr.io).
+To force a rebuild, run it as `FORCE_REBULD=y ./quickstart.sh`.
+See the script header for details.

 To stop the system use `podman compose -f testenv-compose.yml -f docker-compose.yml down`.